-A cover letter is required for consideration for this position and should be attached as the first page of your resume.
-The cover letter should address your specific interest in the position and outline skills and experience that directly relate to this position.
+A cover letter is required for consideration for this position and must be attached as the first page of your resume.
+The letter should address your specific interest in and outline skills and experience that directly relate to this position.
 Please submit contact information for 3-5 professional references along with your resume.
 Applicants who do not meet these requirements will not be considered.

 The ADVANCE Program is seeking a full time Survey Specialist Intermediate to be a part of the research and evaluation team that conducts a wide range of quantitative and qualitative research studies, compiles and assesses institutional data and provides evaluation support to the program.
 This is a 40 hour per week position; the salary range for this position is $50,000 - $65,000 full-time rate depending on the qualifications and experience of the selected candidate.

 Job responsibilities include but are not limited to the following:

 The research and evaluation manager will provide high-level and complex research and evaluation support to a major campus-wide program.

 This position provides high-level special project and evaluation support to the ADVANCE Program at the University of Michigan (http://advance.umich.edu).
 ADVANCE began as a five-year, grant-funded project promoting institutional transformation with respect to women faculty in science and engineering fields.
 With the University’s commitment to continue funding, the program has expanded to promote other kinds of diversity among faculty and students in all fields.
 The ADVANCE Program aims to improve the University of Michigan’s campus environment in four general areas:

 (1) Recruitment – focused on development and use of equitable recruiting practices;

 (2) Retention – focused on preemptive strategies to prevent the loss of valued faculty;